vitejs/vite/docs/guide/index.md

 ```

 You can specify additional CLI options like `--port` or `--https`.
 For a full list of CLI options, run `npx vite --help` in your project.

-## Project Root

-Since Vite is a dev server, it has the concept of a "root directory" from which your files are served from, similar to a static file server (although much more powerful).

-Running `vite` starts the dev server using the current working directory as root.
-You can specify an alternative root with `vite serve some/sub/dir`.

-Vite will serve **`<root>/index.html`** when you open the server's local address.
-It is also used as the default build entry point.
-Unlike some bundlers that treat HTML as an afterthought, Vite treats HTML files as part of the application graph (similar to Parcel).
-Therefore you should treat `index.html` as part of your source code instead of a static file.
-Vite also supports [multi-page apps](./build#multi-page-app) with multiple `.html` entry points.

-Vite will automatically pick up **`<root>/vite.config.js`** if there is one.
-You can also explicitly specify a config file to use via the `--config <file>` CLI option.

-Unlike a static file server, Vite can actually resolve and serve dependencies located anywhere on your file system, even if they are out of the project root.
-This allows Vite to work properly inside a sub package of a monorepo.

 ## Using Unreleased Commits